 What’s your background?

-Growing up I was always the type to build and fix things.
+I was always the type to build and fix things.
 Anytime appliances or other products would break, I would take it apart to see how it worked and put it back together.
 Growing up in a household of three siblings just raised by my mother, she could not afford to call in repairmen or make purchases on items that weren’t necessities.
 My grandfather geared me toward wanting to learn the trades as I would work with him as a laborer on various projects.
 Later I decided to further my knowledge in the trades by going to Orleans Tech for their building maintenance course and graduated in 2006.
 I didn’t always take the correct roads in life but learning the trades set me aside from the burdens of growing up in a less fortunate household and neighborhood.

 What does your day on the job typically look like/involve?